zksecurity/noname/book/src/basics.md

 ```

 Note that currently, only built-in libraries (written in Rust) are working.
-In the future we'd like for other libraries to be written in noname.
+In the future we'd like for other libraries to be written in the noname language.

 ## Field